20 Best Things to Do in Grand Teton National Park

 Distance: 7.2 miles / 11.6 km

-Of all the loop trails talked about on this list, I saved the best for last!
+The Phelps Lake Loop Trail is a long, quiet day hike around the perimeter of Phelps Lake, and of all the loops I’ve talked about on this list, I believe I saved the best for last!

-This is because the Phelps Lake Loop Trail at the mouth of Death Canyon is easily the most scenic loop trail in Grand Teton National Park!
+I say this because the Phelps Lake Loop Trail, at the mouth of Death Canyon, is easily the most scenic loop trail in Grand Teton National Park, as it’s the one loop with the best and most dramatic views of the Teton Range when looking toward the mountains from the southern side of the lake!

-On top of this, the Phelps Lake Loop also passes by the cliff-jumping rock mentioned earlier, as well as a beautiful beach on the upper side of the lake that both make for great places to slow down and enjoy this longer adventure!
+On top of this, the Phelps Lake Loop Trail also passes the cliff-jumping rock mentioned earlier in this article, as well as a beautiful beach on the north side of the lake, both of which make for great places to stop and take this longer adventure a little slower!

 Read My Separate Post: Phelps Lake Loop Trail